trstlabs/intento/docs/contracts/index.md

 # Introduction

+This documentation provides a number of examples for Trustless Contracts and how these can be interated to other chains with IBC.

+(This guide is a work-in-progress)
-By following this guide you will learn how to:
+By following this guide you will learn about:

-* Install Trustless Hub Daemon on your local machine (optional)
-* Write Trustless Contracts with
+* Differences of Trustless Contract templates with vanilla CosmWasm
-  * Encrypted user inputs
-  * Encrypted data handling and storage
+* Encryption in Contract State and Outputs
-  * Verifyable outputs
-  * Automated function calls
-  * Auto-deletion of data
-* Store CosmWasm Code
-* Instantiate CosmWasm Code
-* Execute CosmWasm Code
+* Storing, Instantiating and Executing CosmWasm Code
-* Send tokens to a Trustless Contract using Inter-Blockchain Communication (IBC) (TBD)
-* Build a frontend to your code (TBD)
+* Build a frontend to your code

-* Migrate CosmWasm code to allow to receive and distribute incentives, enable automated messages, and define an end-time to the contract(TBD)
+* Integrate Trustless Contracts to other CosmWasm contracts using Inter-Blockchain Communication (IBC)